Mega Man: The Power Battle

 Possible Boss: Turbo Man

 Each of the playable characters has an unused "helper" weapon.
-These were later implemented in The Power Fighter, though these icons were not.
-There are also three temp icons (Rush, Beat, Gospel) that don't seem to have palettes anymore: These are the best matches available.
+These were later implemented in The Power Fighters with modified versions of the icons on the left.
+There are also three temp icons (Rush, Beat, Gospel) seen on the right that don't seem to have palettes anymore: These are the best matches available.

 Rush

-Rush seems to have functioned identically to his appearance in the second arcade game, though no walking sprites are present in the ROM.
+Rush seems to have functioned identically to his appearance in the second arcade game, though he doesn't have an animation for walking yet.
 His Rush Jet sprite is also slightly different.

 Beat

-Beat's sprite was completely redrawn for The Power Fighter.
-Here, it's directly based off of his appearance in Mega Man 7.
+Beat's sprite was completely redrawn for The Power Fighters.
+Here, it's directly based on his appearance in Mega Man 7.
 The panicked animation can only be found in this game.

 Treble

 Treble is by far the most complicated of the three helper characters.
-He has a large amount of different animations and frames.
+He has a large number of different animations and poses.

-Fortunately, almost all of Treble's animations were used in The Power Fighters.
-However, this second jumping animation was not.
+Fortunately, almost all of Treble's animations here were used in The Power Fighters.
+However, the second jumping animation was not.

-The flames around Treble have three animations here, but only two frames in the second game.
+The flames around Treble on his charge attack have three frames of animation here, but only two frames in the second game.

-An alternate projectile from Treble.
-The shots in The Power Fighters are more detailed.
+A projectile from Treble.
+The shots in The Power Fighters are different and more detailed.

 Unused Enemy Attacks